8 Reasons Your Tax Refund Could Be Late This Year

-With the average American tax refund totaling $1,949 for 2018’s tax year, it’s no surprise that you’d want to know how quickly yours should arrive.
+With the average American tax refund totaling $3,125 in 2020, it’s no surprise that you’d want to know how quickly yours should arrive.
 According to the IRS, it takes about 21 days for the average federal tax refund to be issued, assuming you e-file and opt for direct deposit.

 Your state tax refund varies depending on where you live.
 You can expedite both the state and federal tax process by e-filing early on in the year.
 By avoiding a tax return delay, you give yourself more flexibility in how you spend (or save) that extra cash.